Edoardo Bosio: Biography

 As a young man, Bosio was a merchant worker in the British "Thomas Adams" textile industry, as part of his work he had the opportunity to live in Nottingham, England for a while and experienced the game of football.
 Upon returning to his native Turin in 1886 he was determined to spread the word of football in his homeland; he brought back a leather ball and founded Torino Football and Cricket Club that year.

 Bosio remained involved with the club after they merged with Nobili Torino to form Internazionale Torino.
-This is the club with whom he competed in the earliest Italian Football Championships, picking up two runners-up medals with the club.
+This is the club with whom he competed in the earliest Italian Football Championships, picking up two runner-up medals with the club.
 He even lured the famous Herbert Kilpin into Italian football, when he was hired to work for Bosio in the textiles industry.

-In 1900 Bosio remained with the club as they merged into FBC Torinese, picking up another runners-up spot and notably scoring a hat-trick against Milan in the semi-finals of the Italian Football Championship which made him the topscorer of the tournament.
+In 1900 Bosio remained with the club as they merged into FBC Torinese, picking up another runner-up spot and notably scoring a hat-trick against Milan in the semi-finals of the Italian Football Championship which made him the topscorer of the tournament.